GENERAL INFORMATION LETTER –

-The ‘settling in’ period at the beginning of the year is stressful for both you, and your child.
+The ‘settling in’ period in a new environment tends to be stressful for most young learners as well as the parents.
 Therefore, we would like to assist by offering some advice to make this transition as smooth as possible.

 Please be assured that your child will receive an abundance of love, reassurance, and hugs throughout the day from the Farmyard staff.
 We want Farmyard to feel like a second home to them and the welfare and happiness of each learner is extremely important to us.

-It will help both your child and us, immensely, if you can assist us by doing the following:
+It will help both your child and us immensely if you can do the following:

-*For your Orange or Green class little one - send a ‘comfort’ item to school, but only if necessary (dummy, teddy, blankly etc.) Please note that this is only temporary and once your child has settled, they will be encouraged to leave the item in their bag.
+*For your Orange or Green class little one, as well as the younger Blue class learners - send their ‘comfort’ item to school if they have one, but only if necessary (dummy, teddy, blankly etc.) Please note that this is only temporary and once your child has settled, they will be encouraged to leave the item in their bag.

-*Your own encouraging, positive and relaxed attitude will go a long way in making your child feel at ease when he/she is being dropped off.
+*Your own encouraging, positive, and relaxed attitude will go a long way in making your child feel secure when he/she is being dropped off.
+If your little one arrives in a happy and positive mood, it is already a win for the day.

-* Encourage your child to be adventurous and to try out all the activities on offer in their new class.
+* Embolden your child to be adventurous and to try out all the activities on offer in their new class.

 * Show him/her that you trust the teacher and her assistants.